ProGraphics/prostyle.io/pages/documentation/properties.md

 ## Position
 The position property determines where a target object is located in 3D space.
 The X axis extends from left to right, and the Y axis extends from top to bottom.
 Also, an imaginary Z axis extends from behind the screen, through the screen, to in front of it.
 All three axes intersect in the middle of the page.

-Unlike standard web animation, Pro Motion uses center alignment.
+Unlike standard web animation, ProStyle uses center alignment.
 See Alignment and Origins.
 The position defines where the target’s anchor is, which by default is at the center of the target’s dimensions.

 Hardware acceleration is used when available, so the animation is usually quite smooth.